mapbox/mapbox-unity-sdk/CONTRIBUTING.md

 If you want to contribute:

 1. Ensure that existing [pull requests](https://github.com/mapbox/mapbox-unity-sdk/pulls) and [issues](https://github.com/mapbox/mapbox-unity-sdk/issues) don’t already cover your contribution or question.
+2. Please see [known issues](https://www.mapbox.com/mapbox-unity-sdk/docs/02-known-issues.html) for contrubition ideas.

-2. Pull requests are gladly accepted.
+3. Pull requests are gladly accepted.
 We require code reviews before merging PRs.
 When your tests pass, tag a project contributor (for example, @isiyu, @BergWerkGIS, @brnky, or @david-rhodes) and request a review.

-3. Please adhere to our [coding style](CODING-STYLE.md).
+4. Please adhere to our [coding style](CODING-STYLE.md).

 # Requirements and installation